gl-inet/docs-astrowarp/docs/quick_start/index.md

 If the router node is no longer needed, we can delete it.
 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/Delete_router_nodes.gif)

-### Disable astrowarp services
+### Disable AstroWarp services

-If you need to disable the astrowarp service on your router, you can turn off the virtual network connection in your router's details settings.
+If you need to disable the AstroWarp service on your router, you can turn off the virtual network connection in your router's details settings.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/Disable_astrowarp_services.gif)

 ## Access permission settings

-Node access and resource access constitute the permission control mechanism of astrowarp, and the device is only allowed to access if both permissions are set correctly.
+Node access and resource access constitute the permission control mechanism of AstroWarp, and the device is only allowed to access if both permissions are set correctly.

 ### Node access permissions